Nurses Applaud Introduction of Federal Legislation to Prevent Workplace Violence in Health Care, Social Service Settings

 “Health care and social workers have been waiting for years, long before Covid, to have their safety taken seriously while they’re working hard to ensure everyone else’s,” said Rep. Courtney.
 “Our nurses and health care professionals face more on-the-job violence than any other sector in the American economy and the rates have been on the rise for years, even during the Covid-19 crisis.
 These incidents are predictable and preventable, and it’s time we ensure workplaces take the steps that we know work to avoid them.
 This is an extremely flexible and bipartisan proposal, and it’s driven by the very workers who are most at risk.
 I’m grateful for the support of our bipartisan coalition, and especially for the support of organizations like National Nurses United and their members across the country who have helped us drive this bill farther and farther ahead.
 We’re ready to work hard to move this effort across the finish line in the 117th Congress.”

-The legislation introduced by Rep. Courtney follows the adoption by California OSHA of a groundbreaking health care workplace violence standard that was the result of state legislation sponsored by the California Nurses Association/National Nurses United.
+The legislation introduced by Rep. Courtney follows California's groundbreaking health care workplace violence OSHA standard that was the result of state legislation sponsored by the California Nurses Association/National Nurses United.
 Courtney also sponsored an earlier version of this legislation which was passed by the House of Representatives by a vote of 251-158 in November 2018 with strong bipartisan support.

 Workplace Violence Prevention for Health Care and Social Service Workers Act Overview